hssmalo/steampunkfantasy/rules.md

 - Gunnery 2\
 Apply damage \

+- Healing/repear 1
 - Agony 0 (major acid, terror)
 - Agony 1 (minor acid)
 - Agony 2 (fire)
 - Agony 3 (poison)
 - Agony 4 (bleeding)
+- Healing/repair 2

 - Aftermath  (remove smoke, etc.)

 ---

-Multiple things may happen in same step, but they happen simultaneously.
-The exception is damage, where any damage taken is rolled in sequence.
-Roll damage in any order the attacker wishes, apply damage before rolling for next damage.
-But the effect of the damage in total does not apply before the apply damage step.
+Multiple things may happen in same step, but they happen simultaneously, including damage.
+In principle you can roll for all damage simultainiusly, and apply the damage in the apply damage step.

 \pagebreak